floodoo/Joy-it-Grab-it-robot02-frontend/README.md

 Go to the [installation](installation_files/Joy-it-Grab-it-robot02.apk) folder and send the apk to your android phone.
 After that install the APK and launch it.

 #### iOS
-Unfortunately I can not build an iOS app, because the device must have a developer certificate.
-But you can do it.
-You have to install Flutter and then connect your phone to your computer/laptop.
-After that you can run the code and flutter is going to build the app on your device.
-One disadvantage is that if you don't have a developer certificate, you can only use the app when your phone is connected to your computer/laptop.
+Unfortunately I can not build an iOS app.

 ### Select your API endpoint
 Select your API endpoint in the settings page.